rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 This part of the script is entirely up to you and of course optional.
 I do however suggest that you install them and familiarise yourself with them, especially [Tmux](https://github.com/tmux/tmux/wiki) which will make your development experience on the iPad so much more enjoyable.

-Since we won’t be able to run an IDE, the next best option would be to customise and improve the experience while working in a shell environment.
+Since we won’t be able to run an IDE, the next best option would be to customize and improve the experience while working in a shell environment.
 To achieve this I also recommend installing the [ZSH](https://www.zsh.org) shell together with [OHMyZSH](https://ohmyz.sh).

 ### Firewall rules

 Finally, we need to open the inbound and outbound UDP ports on port `60000` and `61000` which is needed by Mosh.
-[Mosh](https://mosh.org) is a remote terminal application that allows roaming, supports intermittent connectivity, and provides intelligent local echo and line editing of user keystrokes.
+[Mosh](https://mosh.org) is a remote terminal application that allows roaming, supports intermittent connectivity and provides intelligent local echo and line editing of user keystrokes.
 It is a great alternative to SSH while working on the iPad when a stable connection is not always guaranteed.

 ## Creating the infrastructure